 Both tablets and Chromebooks rely on an Internet connection, but Google's platform is more limited.
-It's true that hundreds of apps work offline in Chromebooks, including Google's own Drive, and third-party titles such as "Angry Birds" and diagram editor Gliffy.
+It's true that hundreds of apps work offline in Chromebooks, including Google's own Drive, as well as third-party titles such as Angry Birds and diagram editor Gliffy.
 However, you will have to enable Offline Mode on Chromebooks to use your email or documents when you're not connected to the Internet.
-Also, apps such as Pandora, Pixlr Editor and "Bejeweled" do not work without a connection.
+Also, apps such as Pandora, Pixlr Editor and Bejeweled do not work without a connection.

-A huge selection of apps downloaded to tablets — whether it's productivity apps like Pages, games such as "Riptide GP 2," or photo- or video-editing apps — can be used offline.
+A huge selection of apps downloaded to tablets — whether it's productivity apps like Pages, games such as Riptide GP 2, or photo- or video-editing apps — can be used offline.

-WINNER: Tablets.
+Winner: Tablets.
 Chromebooks can do some things offline, but tablets are more versatile without a 4G or Wi-Fi connection.

-With Google Docs, familiar keyboard shortcuts (Ctrl-Z, Ctrl-X, Ctrl-V) and a posture-friendly setup, Chromebooks are companions for getting real work done.
+With features like Google Docs, familiar keyboard shortcuts (Ctrl-Z, Ctrl-X, Ctrl-V) and a posture-friendly setup, Chromebooks are companions for getting real work done.
 Multitasking is also fairly easy, as you'll mostly be shifting between tabs in the browser.
 You can also use the system bar to switch between apps.

-iOS tablets benefit from Apple's free iWork suite, as well as a wide range of third-party office suites.
-You can use Google Drive on Android or the Google-owned QuickOffice (in addition to multiple third-party options).
-And several Windows tablets (running Windows RT and cheaper options running Windows 8.1) come with Microsoft Office and Student built in.
+Tablets with iOS benefit from Apple's free iWork suite, as well as a wide range of third-party office suites.
+You can use Google Drive on Android or the Google-owned Quickoffice (in addition to multiple third-party options).
+And several Windows tablets come with Microsoft Office and Student built in.

-Windows tablets and Android devices from Samsung and ASUS offer nifty multiwindow and multitasking software, allowing you to see more windows on the screen at once.
+Windows tablets and Android devices from Samsung and Asus offer nifty multiwindow and multitasking software, allowing you to see more windows on the screen at once.

 Although they were initially designed for reading and entertainment, tablets have improved on the productivity front.
 There are plenty of office apps that let you create documents, spreadsheets and presentations.

-WINNER: Tie.
+Winner: Tie.
 Although Chromebooks have the advantage of a built-in keyboard, tablets offer office suites that are just as robust as Google Docs, as well as better multitasking features.

-WINNER: Chromebooks.
+Winner: Chromebooks.
 Larger slates have a higher starting price, and you need to spend more to get a keyboard for a tablet.

 Tablets are more portable (even when you throw in a keyboard or dock), tend to offer brighter displays and feature a much wider array of apps than Chromebooks do.
 And while Chromebooks are more capable than they once were in terms of offline capability, you can still do more with a tablet.
-Plus, the better tablets last longer on a charge than your typical Chromebook.

 If you're going to use your new device primarily for going online, a Chromebook might be a better bet than a big-screen tablet, if you want to save cash.
 For our money, however, a tablet is the better investment.